 The name to use on the Ada side when importing a C routine with a Stdcall calling convention is the name of the C routine.
 The leading underscore and trailing @nn are added automatically by the compiler.
 For instance the Win32 function:

 '''

 APIENTRY int get_val (long);

 '''

 should be imported from Ada as follows:

 '''

 function Get_Val (V : Interfaces.C.long) return Interfaces.C.int;

 pragma Import (Stdcall, Get_Val);

--- On the x86 a long is 4 bytes, so the Link_Name is "get_val04"

 '''